 I hope these prints inspire, educate and motivate.

-I am now excited to announce that these art prints are now being turned into a children's picture book.
+I am now excited to announce that these art prints have been turned into a children's picture book.
 There are 3 new bios in this book to round it to 10.
-The book will be coming out September, 18, 2018 and is published by Second Story Press, a feminist publisher in Toronto, Ontario, Canada.
+The book is published by Second Story Press, a feminist publisher in Toronto, Ontario, Canada.